Kernel Launch Based on a Sample Project

 • blockDim: number of cores on which the kernel function will be executed.
 A logical ID, that is, block_idx, is allocated to each core that executes the kernel function, and block_idx can be obtained by calling GetBlockIdx during the kernel function implementation.

 • stream, aclrtStream type.
 Streams preserve the order of a stack of asynchronous operations being executed on the device.
-For details about the stream creation and other management APIs, see section "Stream Management" in the Application Development Guide (C&C++).
+For details about management APIs for stream creation and other operations, see "Stream Management".

 • argument list: list of arguments, which must be the same as the argument list of the kernel function.